-Originally published October 2023
+Originally published October 2023 and revised December 2024

 Introduction

 Libraries Connected believes in the power of libraries to change lives.
 Our vision is an inclusive, modern, sustainable, and high quality public library service at the heart of every community in the UK.